h-2/hannes.hauswedell.net/content/post/2024/04/19 - fileserver.md

 These are the number after creation of the RAIDZ1 based pool.
 I am not exactly sure what's going on in the first column, but since a lot of time passed between this benchmark and the last, I cannot debug the original situation.
-In any case, the main observations can be reproduced: encryption affects IOPS notably, but the overall read and write throughputs are over 3,000 MiB/s in the synthetic case and over 2,000 MiB/s in the manual test.
+In any case, the main observations can be reproduced: encryption affects IOPS notably, but the overall read and write throughputs are over 3,000 MiB/s in the synthetic case and over 2,000 MiB/s in the manual case.

 ### Other disk performance metrics